-The world’s 435 nuclear reactors produce about 12 percent of its electricity.
-Seventy-two more are under construction.
-In the U.K., where a fifth of the electricity comes from nuclear power, the government has ambitious expansion plans.
+The world’s 438 nuclear reactors produce about 11 percent of its electricity.
+Sixty seven more are under construction.
+In the U.K., where almost a fifth of the electricity comes from nuclear power, the government has ambitious expansion plans, including construction of the world’s most expensive atomic station in a joint venture with China.
 Germany is headed in the opposite direction: Chancellor Angela Merkel wants to close all of its nuclear plants by 2022.
-China, choked by air pollution, plans to expand nuclear operations and construction fivefold by 2020; India intends to boost its nuclear resources fourfold by the same date.
-American utilities have shut down 10 reactors since 1996, the last time a new one went online in the U.S. Yet four new reactors are expected to become operational, in Georgia and South Carolina, sometime in 2017 or 2018.
+China, choked by air pollution, plans to expand nuclear operations and construction fourfold by 2020; India aims to supply 25 percent of its electricity from nuclear power by 2050.
+In late 2014, the Vermont Yankee Nuclear Power Station was shut down, the fourth U.S. nuclear facility to close in two years.
+Yet six new reactors may come on line in the U.S. by 2020, according to the World Nuclear Association.
+New federal requirements for cutting carbon emissions may provide an additional push.
 Japan went nuclear-free in September 2013 — temporarily, and not entirely by choice.
-The Fukushima disaster, which is still releasing radioactive particles into the atmosphere and ocean, changed the country’s thinking on nuclear power almost immediately.
-By March 2012, all but two of Japan’s 48 commercial nuclear reactors had been shut down either because of damage from the 2011 earthquake and tsunami, or for maintenance or safety checks.
+Within a year of the Fukushima disaster, all but two of Japan’s 43 commercial nuclear reactors had been shut down either because of damage from the 2011 earthquake and tsunami, or for maintenance or safety checks.
 The two remaining plants went offline in September 2013.
 While Japanese leaders pledged to promote renewable energy sources, its policy statements call nuclear power an important source of reliable energy for a nation that relies on imported fuels for 96 percent of its electricity-generating needs.

 Proponents of nuclear energy say accidents like the Fukushima meltdown are rare, that reactors are getting safer, and that fossil fuels are responsible for more deaths, through mine accidents and pollution.
 Opponents say Fukushima shows that reactors can’t be made to withstand catastrophes.
 They also cite the cost and environmental risks involved in disposing of nuclear waste.
 Better, they say, to develop cleaner sources of energy such as solar and wind power.
 The question is whether renewables will be enough to head off extreme global warming or whether nuclear energy is no longer an option — but a necessity.